 Red Pine has its needles arranged in bundles of two.

-Spruce has single needles attached to the stem — the needles are square-ish, sharply pointed, and they will roll easily between your fingers.
+Spruce has single needles attached to the twig — the needles are square-ish, sharply pointed, and they will roll easily between your fingers.

-Fir also has single needles attached to the stem — the needles are flat and will not roll between your fingers.
+Fir also has single needles attached to the twig — the needles are flat and will not roll between your fingers.

 Hemlock needles are flat and short, always less than an inch long.
 They are attached directly to either side of the twig and arranged in flat layers.